UDb23/rpie-ovl/README.md

 Selected Console overlays, generic and game specific, are also included.

-Original logos, graphics and trademarks are property of their respective owners.
+Original logos, artwork, graphics and trademarks are property of their respective owners.
 # These Overlays are **NOT** for commercial use.

 ## How to install